Analyzing course evaluations

 [22]:

-ScenarioList scenarios: 21; keys: ['evaluation', 'theme'];
+ScenarioList scenarios: 24; keys: ['theme', 'evaluation'];

 evaluation theme

 0 I found the course very engaging and informative.
 The professor did an excellent job breaking down complex concepts, making them accessible to those of us new to economics.
 However, the pace was a bit fast, and I sometimes struggled to keep up with the weekly readings.
-Engaging and informative course content
+Engaging and informative content

 1 I found the course very engaging and informative.
 The professor did an excellent job breaking down complex concepts, making them accessible to those of us new to economics.
 However, the pace was a bit fast, and I sometimes struggled to keep up with the weekly readings.
 Effective explanation of complex concepts